-Marjaavaan Song Haiyya Ho Song: Rakul Preet Singh Tries To Woo A Heartbroken Sidharth Malhotra!
+Marjaavaan's Haiyya Ho Song: Rakul Preet Singh Tries To Woo A Heartbroken Sidharth Malhotra!

 After two romantic ballads, 'Tum Hi Aana' and 'Thodi Jagah', the makers of Sidharth Malhotra-Tara Sutaria starrer 'Marjaavaan' have dropped the third track from the film featuring Rakul Preet Singh in a sizzling avatar.

 Titled 'Haiyya Ho', the song is a reprised version of the iconic song by the same name from Vinod Khanna's film, 'Dayavan'.
 The recreated song features Rakul Preet Singh urging Sidharth Malhotra to give her love a chance after he loses his lady love.
-Soon, we see her showing off some seductive dance move in a bar to woo Sidharth.
+Soon, we see her showing off some seductive dance moves in a bid to woo Sidharth.

 Rakul took to her Twitter page to share this song and tweeted, "Iss Diwali, jalegi #HaiyaHo ki chingari!
 Song out now! #MarjaavaanOn15thNov."